Cinema and Media Studies

 As I media artist, I ask how contemporary technologies could be constructed to enable new forms of subjectivity.
 I am presently exploring the intersections of craft and electronic art, especially as it pertains to the materiality of paper, intestines, and books.
 In the past I have created an augmented reality book that explores questions of contemporary surveillance; constructed robotic creatures that encourage the expression of non-speech vocal sounds; wrote programs for mobile phones to enable people to communicate independent of centralized networks; and designed web-based artworks that question various power structures.
 I endeavor to make the technological aspects of these projects as open as possible, as I believe in the pedagogical potentials of studying the processes of making media art.

-I am a member of a number of scholarly societies in media studies and media arts.
+I am a member of a number of scholarly societies in media studies and media arts, including the Society for Literature, Science, and the Arts (SLSA), College Art Association (CAA), Association for Computing Machinery, (ACM), College Book Art Association (CBAA), Surface Design Association (SDA), and Hand Papermaking.
 I also regularly attend and present at international media arts festivals such as ISEA, transmediale, and Piksel.